 Although you are using this medicine to prevent pregnancy, you should know that using this medicine while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.
 Make sure your doctor knows if you have had a baby within 4 weeks before you start using this medicine.

 Tell the medical doctor or dentist in charge that you are using this medicine before any kind of surgery (including dental surgery) or emergency treatment.
 Your doctor will decide whether you should continue using this medicine.

-- After you have been taking hormonal contraceptives on schedule and for more than 3 months and bleeding continues, check with your doctor.
+- If the bleeding continues after you have been using hormonal contraceptives on schedule and for more than 3 months, check with your doctor.